 We live in Canada in a little green 100 year old house that has filled me up on days when I feel far from home (an essay on this is in the works).
 We have a quaint little yard and I'm slowly learning to garden, I've accepted that flowers are almost as essential to me as books, and though I'm a novice in every way, I'm learning and getting glimpses of my 60 year old self, hands in the dirt with a straw hat and wrinkles and a wealth of knowledge to share with my daughters.
 I recently stumbled upon floret flower on Instagram and then again in The Magnolia Journal's recent feature of her story and I cannot stop thinking about grandmother's and "old-fashioned flowers" and f l o w e r f a r m s.

-My love is elbow-deep inventing and building a business and it has been a gift to witness his creativity in full force.
+Mark is elbow-deep inventing and building a business and it has been a gift to witness his creativity in full force.
 I'm not wishing a single day of this season away, being a mother to three little girls, though sticky and high-pitched and exhausting, is a dream I didn't know was mine.